Giovanni Trapattoni has warned his Republic of Ireland side tomorrow's clash with Wales will be a friendly only in name.

 Trapattoni was Italy manager when they were beaten 2-1 by Wales at a sold-out Millennium Stadium during qualifying for Euro 2004.

-The atmosphere will be considerably more low-key on Wednesday night, but the Ireland boss remains wary of the Welsh.
+The atmosphere will be considerably more low-key tomorrow night, but the Republic boss remains wary of the Welsh.

 "This is no friendly," he said.
 "I know this country.
 I was here many years ago with Italy, as was their scorer that night, (Craig) Bellamy.